ela-fadhli/TSYP/README.md

 1. **Edit the configuration** located in the `config/ai_model.yaml` file to adjust thresholds or add new attack signatures.

 2. **Retrain the AI model** if necessary:
-   - If you've added new attack signatures, you can retrain the model using the provided dataset or your own custom dataset.
+   - If you've added new attack signatures, retrain the model using the provided dataset or your own custom dataset.

 3. **Deploy the updated model** to your Wazuh server for real-time analysis.